 I was having tea with my mentor yesterday morning when we reminisced about our past business counterparts and their current endeavor.
-We gossiped about a latest news pertaining to one of our dealer called ES Trading Ltd (not the real name).
-Apparently, this company had its account with a major supplier terminated due to excessive bad debt owed to the latter.
+We gossiped about the latest news pertaining to one of our dealer called ES Trading Ltd (not the real name).
+Apparently, this company had its account with a major supplier terminated due to an excessive bad debt owed to the latter.
 The reason.
 A trusted delivery personnel of ES Trading trusted to collect receivables, absconded with the collection when the proprietor went for a holiday.
 So much for knowing how to trust your staffs.

 What went wrong then?